kennethchu-statcan/covid19/201-changepoint-ottawa/README.md

    ![three-panel plot, Italy](./supplementary/output-change-point-3-panel-Italy.png)

-   The left-most panel shows the number of new confirmed COVID-19 infections by day, as well as the 50% and 95% credible intervals across time for the daily number of new infections as estimated by the model of Flaxman et al., based on the given data.
+   The top panel shows the number of new confirmed COVID-19 infections by day, as well as the 50% and 95% credible intervals across time for the daily number of new infections as estimated by the change-point model, based on the given data.

    The middle panel shows the equivalent for the number of deaths.

-   The right-most panel shows the 50% and 95% credible intervals through time of the *reproduction number* *R<sub>t</sub>* at time *t*, annotated by the institution times of the various intervention measures.
+   The bottom panel shows the 50% and 95% credible intervals through time of the *reproduction number* *R<sub>t</sub>* at time *t*, annotated by the institution times of the various intervention measures.